 The Faroe Islands Seafood Festival aims to showcase the abundant resources in the ocean around the Faroe Islands.
-Over 8,000 people attended the event in its second year in 2016.
+Over 8,000 people attended the event in its third year in 2017.

 A vast array of different seafood is served, such as lobster, mackerel, shrimp and porbeagle, to name only a few.
 The best bit?
 It’s all free of charge!

 People have the opportunity to choose their own seafood and grill their own food, or try the splendid fish soup, prepared and served by seafood chef Birgir Enni, owner of the schooner boat Norðlýsið.

 Music plays an integral part at the family-orientated event, with various Faroese artists performing throughout the day.
 There is also entertainment for children.
 Sjósavnið (the sea museum) is on hand to display various fish types, and children have the chance to touch and experience these fish up close.